Independence City Council accepting applications

 “Thank you Mayor and Council Members, for believing in me, for the support and guidance I have received from you all this last year and for giving me an opportunity to represent the people of Independence.”

 At the Jan.
-8 meeting, McArdle gave words of appreciation Campos and Diana Lindskog, who lost a reelection bid to Shannon Cockayne.
+8 meeting, McArdle gave words of appreciation to Campos and Diana Lindskog, who lost a re-election bid to Shannon Cockayne.

 “I just really want to say how much I’ve appreciated both Diana and Odi, who’ve helped move our city forward in so many ways,” McArdle said.
 “It’s been a pleasure to work with them.
 I just want to thank them for their service.
 This is what makes our community and our country a great place.
 Because people are willing to serve like this.”

-As for how to fill the vacant council position, McArdle said the city has done that several different ways in the past and it was up to the council.
+As for how to fill the vacant council position, McArdle said the city has done that several different ways in the past, and that it was up to the council.

-Previously Independence City Council has directly appointed someone and has taken applications.
+Previously, the Independence City Council has directly appointed someone, and it has taken applications.

 Councilor Michael Hicks said he would be open to considering Lindskog for the appointment if she were interested.